librasteve/raku-Dockerfiles/README.md

 # GH Actions

 Each Dockerfile has a weekly build GitHub Action that pushes the latest image to Docker Hub.
-These take ~85 mins each (!) to run.
-You can go much faster on a laptop.
+See Action stats for typical build times.

 # Docker Instructions